 Hamilton practiced law successfully in New York City.
 While serving, he called for the funding of the national government by the states and the assumption of state debts by the federal government.
 He drafted a call to revise the existing Articles of Confederation, the first documents of the U.S. government after the Revolutionary War, which Hamilton considered too weak for current needs.

-His writing contained many of the elements that would appear in the U.S. Constitution, including both a strong federal government that had the power to collect taxes and fund the army and the separation of powers feature of Executive, Legislative, and Judicial branches of the government.
+His writing contained many elements that would appear in the U.S. Constitution, including a robust federal government that had the power to collect taxes and fund the army and the separation of powers feature of the Executive, Legislative, and Judicial branches of the government.

 Alexander Hamilton’s Part in The Federalists Papers

 While serving as an Assemblyman in the New York State Legislature, he was chosen as a delegate to the Constitutional Convention of 1787.
 He called the United States “a Hercules in the cradle,” believing in a strong central government and in curbing States’ rights.